touilleMan/godot-python/tests/README.md

 - `6-expose-python-to-godot`: 🚧 WIP 🚧
 - `7-expose-cython-to-godot`: 🚧 WIP 🚧

-Stages 0 & 1 don't involve Godot-Python at all and are only here to ensure the no prior issues are present (e.g. bug in new Godot release, weird behavior on exotic platform...).
+Stages 0 & 1 don't involve Godot-Python at all and are only here to ensure that no prior issues are present (e.g. bug in new Godot release, weird behavior on exotic platform...).

 Stages 2&3 ensure Godot-Python initialize fine, and that we can run Python and Cython